 This is a wonderful resource and children learning Spanish will love to listen to and learn to sing many of these canciones infantiles.
 Below I mention a few that work well with Spanish learners, but take time to listen to the songs and choose what works for your kids or students.

 Link to 100 Canciones Infantiles – Click on the title of the song.
 It expands to show the album information, a player and a descargar button.
+(This link no longer works.
+I will update it when I have the new one.)

 100 Canciones Infantiles – Songs for Spanish Learners